overview

 gathering insights

-After reviewing all the research, my team and I conducted an initial affinity mapping exercise to synthesize the key pain points.
-We then grouped these insights into recurring themes and aligned them with relevant platform features.
+After reviewing the research, we used affinity mapping to spot key pain points, grouped them into themes, and linked them to platform features.

-We facilitated a workshop with the HerKey team to prioritize key features.
-Using a data-driven approach, we ranked the features based on their correlation with both user impact and business objectives.
-I created a project timeline for the design team that effectively prioritized usability issues based on urgency, while also providing valuable input to guide the product roadmap for the upcoming quarter.
+We conducted a workshop with HerKey to prioritize features based on user impact and business goals.
+I mapped out a design timeline that tackled urgent usability issues and helped shape the product roadmap for the next quarter.

 With over 90% of JFH users on mobile, a mobile-first approach was the clear design priority.